akhenakh/narun/README.md

 - `gateway_nats_requests_total`: Counter of NATS requests sent by the gateway (labels: subject, status ["success", "timeout", "error"]).

 The nconsumer library can also expose metrics (e.g., processing time, active workers) if configured - see its implementation for details.

+## How it Works

+1.  `narun` listens for HTTP requests (on `server_addr`) and/or gRPC requests (on `grpc_addr`).
+2. Based on the incoming request (HTTP path/method or gRPC service/method), it finds a matching route in its configuration (`config.yaml`).
+3. It identifies the target NATS Micro service name associated with the route.
+4. It forwards the request payload and relevant metadata (like HTTP headers or the original gRPC method name) as a NATS request message to the target service subject.
+5. Backend NATS consumers (built using `nconsumer`) receive the NATS message.
+6.  `nconsumer` reconstructs the original request context:
+    *   For HTTP: Creates an `http.Request` object.
+    *   For gRPC: Identifies the target method and prepares to decode the payload.
+7. The reconstructed request is passed to the developer's service logic:
+    *   For HTTP: An `http.Handler`'s `ServeHTTP` method is called.
+    *   For gRPC: The appropriate method on the gRPC service implementation is invoked.
+8. The service logic processes the request and generates a response:
+    *   For HTTP: Writes to an `http.ResponseWriter` (captured by `nconsumer`).
+    *   For gRPC: Returns the response object and error.
+9.  `nconsumer` marshals the response (status code, headers, body for HTTP; protobuf message for gRPC) and sends it back as the NATS reply.
+10. `narun` receives the NATS reply.
+11. It reconstructs the HTTP response (status, headers, body) or gRPC response/error and sends it back to the original client.

 ## Ideas
 - self registering path consumers